mbarkhau/sbk/READMEv2.md

 SBK has two ways to recover/load your wallet, one as a backup and the other for normal use:

  1. `Shares`: A single `share` is one part of a backup of your wallet.
-When you combine enough `shares` together (e.g. 3 of 5 in total), you can recover your `salt` and `brainkey`.
+When you combine enough `shares` together (e.g. 3 of 5 in total), you can recover your wallet.
 The [Shamir's Secret Sharing][href_wiki_sss] algorithm is used to generate the `shares`, which you can distribute in secure locations or give to people you trust.
 Each `share` is useless by itself, so you don't have to trust a person completely.
-Not every `share` is required for recovery, so even if a few of them are lost or destroyed, you can still recover wallet.
+Not every `share` is required for recovery, so even if a few of them are lost or destroyed, you can still recover your wallet.
  2. `Salt` + `Brainkey`: The `Salt` is a secret, very similar to a traditional 12-word wallet seed.
 It is written on a piece of paper and kept in a secure location, accessible only to you.
 By itself, the `salt` is not enough to load your wallet.
 To do that you must also know your `brainkey`.
 A `brainkey` is passphrase which *only you know* and which is not stored on any computer or written on any piece of paper.
 In other words, the `brainkey` is only in your brain.

 Using the `salt` and `brainkey`, you have direct access to your wallet, independent of any third party and without risk of theft (though the [$5 wrench attack][href_xkcd_538] is still a risk of course).
 This is in contrast to a typical 12-word wallet seed written on a piece of paper, which represents a single point of failure.
 If such a seed is lost, stolen or destroyed, your coins are gone with it.
-In contrast to this, if you forget your `brainkey` or if your lose your `salt`, then you can still recover them from your backup `shares`.
+In contrast to this, if you forget your `brainkey` or if your lose your `salt`, then you can still recover your wallet from your backup `shares`.

-SBK is not itself a wallet, it only creates and recovers the seed for your wallet.
+SBK is not itself a wallet, it only creates and recovers your wallet seeds.
 SBK currently supports the [Electrum Bitcoin Wallet][href_electrum_org].

 [href_wiki_sss]: https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing